mobilevoid/hambbs/README.md

 - User signup and login
 - Forums with threads and replies
 - File attachments on posts
+- Reputation system with post upvoting
+- User profiles with editable bios
 - SQLite database via SQLAlchemy
 - Simple web interface using Bootstrap